 Have you ever wondered how a small business bookkeeper handles the bookkeeping for their own business?
-Think about it, if you are using an outsourced bookkeeping service they have to handle their own business bookkeeping.

 I'm in control of our business bookkeeping.
 While I may not handle every aspect of it like creating invoices and posting payments I have the correct checks and balances in place to ensure the accounting is correct.

 For those of you looking for that suggestion that saves your life, I'd consider outsourced bookkeeping services and saving yourself the headache.

 Anyways, here are the key things I do with our own small business bookkeeping.

 Nobody can move money, process payroll, or pay bills except for me.
 Those are just good accounting practices.

 Many owners that outsource their bookkeeping or have an internal bookkeeper put too much trust in them.
 The more sensitive permissions you give your bookkeeper the more likely it is that they will steal from you.
 Bookkeeper theft is a major problem right now.